qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

     # set the control channel map
     backend.set_options(control_channel_map={(0, 1): 0, (1, 0): 1})

-Build the characterization experiment object, and set the instruction map in the transpilation options to use the single qubit gates calibrated above.
+Build the characterization experiment object, and update gate definitions in ``target`` with the values for the single qubit gates calibrated above.

 .. jupyter-execute::